johnsogg/future-of-programming/README.md

 Nikolaus Klassen will be the guest speaker on this day.
 He's sent ahead the following link for everybody's reading enjoyment, which he'll mention in his talk: https://www.nature.com/articles/s41562-024-02024-1

+## March 31

+**Projects!**

+Now that Spring Break is over, we can focus on the final sprint to the finish line.
+From here on out, we'll be working on an LLM-related project, much like we have been doing all semester long.
+We will spend a portion of class over the next few weeks to what we're doing and learning from the projects.

+One thing I'd like to impress on everybody is the need to be _concise_ for your presentation.
+We have had a number of really good ad-hoc presentations over the course of the semester.
+And those have been really good!
+But for the final presentation, we want a bit more snap and polish than what we've typically seen.

+For your presentation on the last day of class (April 28), you get:

+* **One Slide** - this can be graphic or text, whatever you want.
+But there can only be one slide, so most of your narrative has to be in your head.
+We will all use the same slide deck, so put your single slide here: [Final Presentations Slide Deck](https://docs.google.com/presentation/d/1oP1HtxHpEVY67AXktlxd6Ji00MKT9t083_DN_oQRuhY/edit?usp=sharing)
+* **Three Minutes** - Plan to tell us your LLM story for three minutes, and we'll have a couple minutes of Q&A. Since there are 20+ of you, we'll have to stick to the clock in order to accommodate all the speakers.

+We'll expect you to be able to give a coherent, concise, interesting lightning talk.
+This goes for everybody, but especially for PhD students we expect you to really nail it.